mfolnovic/swift/README.md

 - database backend (LDAP, MySQL)
 - MVC
 - views (haml)
-- relationships between models
+- relationships between models (has one, has many, belongs to)
-- tests
+- unit testing
-- caching (page, fragment, objects in memcache/files/apc)
+- caching (page, action, fragment, objects in memcache/files/apc)
-- validations
+- model validations
+- database migrations
 - generators
 - i18n
-- database migrations
 - and plenty more

 ## Documentation

 Because documentation is often changed, we currently don't provide it.
-If you want to generate it, run: phpdoc -d lib -t doc/ -ti "Swift Documentation" -q -dn Swift -s
+If you want to generate it, run: phpdoc -d swift/lib -t app/public/doc/ -ti "Swift Documentation" -q -dn Swift -s

 ## Notice

-This is an alpha ( preview ) release of Swift.
+This is an alpha (preview) release of Swift.
 It isn't stable for production yet!
-If you feel like contributing in this project, contact me ( Matija Folnovic ) on mail below.
+If you feel like contributing in this project, contact author on matijafolnovic at gmail dot com.
 Thank you!